mate-academy/react_dynamic-list-of-todos/README.md

 - how to work with a not detailed task description;
 - to learn the existing code before you start;
 - to understand tests and why they fail;
-- to try the working page and implement the same behaviour;
+- to try the working page and implement the same behavior;

 > Here is [the working page](https://mate-academy.github.io/react_dynamic-list-of-todos/)